 This office can only issue an apostille or certification if there is an actual or facsimile signature of the elected or public official acting in his or her official capacity.
 Before submitting an apostille/certification request to this office, please ensure the elected or public official's signature appears on the document to be authenticated.

 When requesting certified documents from a court to be authenticated by this office, please inform the court that the documents are for an apostille/certification and that the elected or public official's signature is required.
-A document bearing the signature of a deputy clerk alone cannot be properly authenticated.

 In order to process your request, a cover letter issued by this office must accompany your request.
 The destination country must be named on the cover letter.
 For the cover letter to use with your request, click here.